rolling-scopes-school/tasks/stage2/modules/restful-api/README.md

 - Understand and explain the basic principles of REST APIs.
 - Learn how to use json server for creating mock RESTful services.
-- Gain practical experience in designing and testing RESTful APIs.

 ## Approximate Module Completion Time ⏱️